For further inquiries, feel free to contact us at: firstname.lastname@example.org

 • If your web browser asks if you want it to remember the login credentials for this website, select "yes."

 If the next time you log into FPF you are not logged in automatically, your web browser might be configured to NOT accept cookies (that's what remembers passwords).
-You may need to adjust your web browser settings or preferences to allow the browser to remember your FPF login credentials, e.g., by "allowing cookies."
+You may need to adjust your browser settings or preferences to allow it to remember your FPF login credentials, e.g., by "allowing cookies."
 If you do not know how to do this, you may want to Google instructions for your specific browser, or contact a computer expert for help.

 FPF is pleased to provide a platform to help local businesses reach their customers.
 Please go to the following links for more information on our Business Access Plans and how to set up your business account: